ryanhellyer/hellyer-kiwi-website/wp-content/themes/sorbet/readme.txt

 == Changelog ==

+= 1.1 - November 27, 2014 =
+* Add support for the Eventbrite API plugin.

 = 1.0.8 - August, 2014 =
 * Adjust icon font sizes to align to clear pixel values
 * Trigger .resize() on sidebar area when opened